DamianZaremba/damianzaremba.co.uk/content/_drafts/singles/2016-10-23-a-look-at-low-cost-tap-aggregation.markdown

 switch(config-if-Et1)#service-policy type tapagg input TAP_CLASS_MAP
 ```

-For software based control, Arista provides a powerful HTTP API as well as
+For software-based control, Arista provides a powerful HTTP API as well as
 XMPP client support and 'on-device' APIs.
 The Python eAPI client can be found on
 [GitHub](https://github.com/arista-eosplus/pyeapi), with some [examples](https://github.com/arista-eosplus/pyeapi/tree/develop/examples).